-The objective of the University of California Santa Cruz Post-Baccalaureate Research Program (PREP) is to provide individuals from underrepresented groups who have recently obtained their baccalaureate degrees with intensive research experience.
-This will strengthen their candidacy for admission to the nation’s strongest Ph.D. programs, and prepare them to earn Ph.D. degrees in the biomedical sciences.
-PREP scholars will be appointed for 9 months (max 24 months).
+The University of California Santa Cruz Post-Baccalaureate Research Program (PREP) aims to provide individuals from underrepresented groups who have recently obtained their baccalaureate degrees with intensive research experience.
+This will strengthen their candidacy for admission to the nation’s strongest Ph.D. programs and prepare them to earn Ph.D. degrees in the biomedical sciences.
+PREP participants work as research postbaccalaureates at 9 person-months (75% full-time) effort, with the other 3 person-months (25% full-time effort) devoted to further skills development.

 Program Director